jbaggs/tld-data/README.rst

 **NOTE:** As of 2022/01/25, support has been added for 5th level TLDs.
 In making this transition, it was noted that adding a 5th level to tld-data.zeek would break domain-tld_ if it was not updated at the same time.
-This has been corrected in the latest version of domain-tld_.
+This has been corrected in the latest version of domain-tld_, and will not be an issue in future versions._
 If you are using the most recent domain-tld_, use tld-data-1.2.2.zeek.
 Continue to use the old tld-data.zeek until you have upgraded domain-tld_.